bhrifat/bhrifat/README.md

 # Badrul Hasan Rifat
 ## Software Engineer | Web Developer
-Performance-driven and results-oriented Yangzhou University Software Engineering student with a proactive attitude and the ability to achieve all assigned targets and objectives.
+Performance-driven and results-oriented Computer Science and Engineering student of Technical University of Denmark(DTU) with a proactive attitude and the ability to achieve all assigned targets and objectives.
 Effective team member with strong intellectual abilities and the capacity to solve difficult problems.
 Experienced in web design and development.

 ✉ Email Me: badrul.h.rifat@gmail.com